-During the first months of the project, the partners focussed on communicating the general information and the main aim of the project, participation in events and conferences of interest.
+During the first months of the project, the partners will focus on communicating on the general information and the main aim of the project and participation in events and conferences of interest.
 Two initial project communications have so far been prepared and published (n° 1 in December 2018, n° 2 in March 2019).
-The key messages highlighted during these first months included:
+The key messages highlighted during these first months include: